 Assessment within the programme has been designed to measure and develop student performance in a variety of contexts.
 This not only includes assessment in the context of what they have learnt (summative), but also to use assessment as a process of learning, providing the student with the opportunity to improve their performance.
-Assessment of the programme takes place in both University and clinical settings (formative and summative), and to this end, the programme has an equal weighting of 50% in each.
+Assessment of the programme takes place in both University and practice settings (formative and summative), and to this end, the programme has an equal weighting of 50% in each setting.
+Service users are involved in presentation of assessments.
 The following discusses the key elements of assessment within the programme: